Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Prior work

-\citet{dai_queueing_2022} study variance reduction techniques for the PPO algorithm in the context of queueing models, and demonstrate empirically strong performance, converging towards an optimal policy in several queueing settings. \citet{che_dynamic_2023} further employ a differentiable simulation-based modeling technique, allowing additional approximate gradient information to be derived, which is then used to improve the empirical reinforcement learning performance in a queueing context.
+Che et al. \cite{che_dynamic_2023} further employ a differentiable simulation-based modeling technique, allowing additional approximate gradient information to be derived, which is then used to improve the empirical reinforcement learning performance in a queueing context.

-\citet{wei_sample_2023} have demonstrated that a ``sample augmentation'' technique can reduce the amount of sample data necessary to converge towards an optimal policy for pseudo-stochastic reinforcement learning settings, including queueing models.
+Wei et al. \cite{wei_sample_2023} have demonstrated that a ``sample augmentation'' technique can reduce the amount of sample data necessary to converge towards an optimal policy for pseudo-stochastic reinforcement learning settings, including queueing models.
 However, the paper focuses on discounted-cost finite-state queueing MDPs, rather than the infinite-state average-reward queueing models which are preferred elsewhere in queueing theory.

-In preprint work, \citet{adler_bayesian_2023} study an infinite-state, average-reward MDP optimization setting, where the underlying MDP is parameterized by an unknown parameter $\theta$.
+Adler and Subramanian \cite{adler_bayesian_2023} study an infinite-state, average-reward queueing MDP optimization setting, where the underlying queueing MDP is parameterized by an unknown parameter $\theta$.
 Queueing models with unknown dynamics are used as the motivating models.
 The paper assumes that an optimal policy $\pi_\theta^*$ is known for the MDP under any given parameter $\theta$, and focuses on learning the true parameter value $\theta^*$, and on minimizing the regret experienced while learning that parameter.
 Our result complements this paper, as we show that the NPG algorithm can be used to find optimal policies for MDPs in a setting where the underlying parameters are exactly known, providing the necessary input $\pi_\theta^*$ for the above result.

-In work currently under submission, \citet{chen_primal_2023} study a primal-dual optimization technique for optimizing constrained MDPs, such as those encountered in queueing problems.
+In work currently under submission, Chen et al. \cite{chen_primal_2023} study a primal-dual optimization technique for optimizing constrained MDPs, such as those encountered in queueing problems.
 They consider a Langrangian relaxation of the original MDP, and simultaneously optimize the policy and the dual weights of the relaxation.
 In the special case of an unconstrained MDP, the underlying primal algorithm they study is the NPG algorithm.

 While they consider an infinite-state, average-reward setting, they make a key assumption, \cite[Assumption~3]{chen_primal_2023}, assuming that the state-action relative value function $Q_\pi(s, a)$ is bounded.
 This is true in the finite-state average-reward setting, and in the infinite-state discounted-reward setting with bounded reward, but fails to hold in the general infinite-state average-reward setting which we study.
 Correspondingly, in their empirical evaluation, they study queueing MDPs where the queue length has been truncated, allowing their assumption to hold.
 Using that assumption, they prove an $O(1/\sqrt{T})$ convergence rate to the optimal policy.
 In contrast, our result is the first to study the NPG algorithm in a setting of unbounded relative value $Q_\pi(s, a)$, allowing our results to apply to a much more general class of infinite-state, average-reward MDPs, including queueing models with unbounded queue length.